One main computer lab with 13 Internet connected Dell desktop computers for law students students.

 When you sit down to a computer lab machine, follow the on screen directions.
 If the screen is blank, move the mouse to "wake up" the computer or press the power button if it is blinking.

 Enter your ASURITE login name in the "User name: field.
 Enter your ASURITE password in the "Password" field.
-You may or may not see the "Log on to:" field as shown in the picture to the right.
-If you do see it, make sure "ASUAD" is chosen in the drop-down menu.

 If you still have problems, please come around to the Help Desk office and ask for assistance.